Nandu Natekar

-Nandu M. Natekar (British Raj, 12 May 1933 – 28 July 2021) was an Indian badminton national champion.
+Nandu M. Natekar (12 May 1933 – 28 July 2021) was an Indian badminton national champion.

 Career

 Natekar won over 100 national and international titles for India in a career spanning 15 years.
 Natekar was the first Indian to win a title abroad, in 1956.
 Natekar was a director of Natekar Sports and Fitness (NSF).

 He won the Men's Doubles National Championship a total of six times, Men's Singles National Championship a total of six times, and Mixed Doubles National Championship a total of five times.

 He was an alumnus of Ramnarain Ruia College, Mumbai.
 His son, Gaurav Natekar, is a seven-time Indian National Champion in tennis.

 Natekar died in Pune on 28 July 2021 at the age of 88.